object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 The iterator protocol
 ---------------------

-.. dropdown:: Video: the iterator protocol.
+.. details:: Video: the iterator protocol.

     .. vimeo:: 506743250